LCC-CIT/CS296N-CourseMaterials/Labs/Lab02-Identity/Lab2Instructions-Identity+Admin.md

 -   Add Identity to a web app.

--   Set up administrative pages for managing users and
+-   Set up administrative pages for managing users.

 ## Instructions